MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers/devenv-onafterlookup-trigger.md

 [!INCLUDE [2021_releasewave1](../../includes/2021_releasewave1.md)]

 Runs after a record in a lookup has been selected and the lookup is closed.
 The trigger applies to page fields that have a `TableRelation` defined, looking up values in another table.
-The parameter of the `OnAfterLookup` trigger is the record that is selected in the lookup.

 ## Applies to